nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: ClinicBuddy’s current structure does not support custom fields.
 However, you can use the `tag` option to include additional details in a flexible way.

 **Q**: What if I forget the command formats?<br>
-**A**: You can use the `help` command in ClinicBuddy for a quick reference or refer back to this user guide.
+**A**: You can use the `help` command in ClinicBuddy for a quick reference.
+Alternatively, you can refer back to this user guide.
 This guide includes command formats and examples to assist you.

-**Q**: How are backups sorted in the listbackups command?<br>
+**Q**: How are backups sorted in the `listbackups` command?<br>
 **A**: Backups are listed in descending order by their creation timestamp, with the most recent backup appearing at the top.

 **Q**: Is there a limit on the number of backups I can store?<br>